 Also think about differing terminology for the same subject.
 Subject terms and thesauri can help you with this.

 For example: holiday vs. vacation / autumn vs. fall

 Does your area of research use subject specific terminology, technical terms or other controlled vocabulary.

 Use these specialised terms in your searching to improve your results.

 If you do not know the standard terminology then the database subject index or thesaurus may help.

 Have acronyms or abbreviations been used in the sources you have read?

 These can be included in your search terms in order to find matching results.

-16th Century OR sixteenth century
+19th Century OR Nineteenth century

 Who are the key thinkers, writers and experts in your research area?